 Cardiothoracic surgeon Gregory Muehlebach, MD, performed quintuple bypass surgery, placing 5 grafts in David's heart to bypass the blockages.

 The surgery was a success.
 David's heart muscle was strong and his outlook for recovery was good.
-But another challenge lay ahead – rehabilitation.
+But another challenge lay ahead – cardiac rehabilitation.

 Sometimes inspiration comes from unexpected places.
 After surgery, David thanked a staff member who came in to clean his hospital room.
 She responded, "Thank you for choosing the hospital and putting your trust in us."